 What if my class falls on a holiday?

-Generally we do not hold classes on federal holidays or Greenville County School vacation days.
+Generally we do not hold classes on federal holidays.
 Please ask your teacher about your class’s particular schedule.
-Classes may be made up through extending class times or rescheduling to a different day, based on the discretion of the teachers.
+Classes may be made up by extending class times or rescheduling to a different day, based on the discretion of the teachers.

 Become a Language Teacher

 Upstate International is always looking for great volunteer language teachers.
 The only requirements are that you are a native speaker with a passion for sharing your language and culture with others, and that you are dedicated to providing a quality learning experience for your students.

-We are always considering talented teachers in any language, so please contact Christine Hofbauer at 864-631-2188 if you are interested and available weekday mornings, afternoons or evenings!
+We are always considering talented teachers in any language, so please contact Linley Crocker at 864-631-2188 if you are interested and available weekday mornings, afternoons or evenings!

 Language Teacher FAQs